Guide to Work, Study, Travel and Living Abroad

 Author with Human Rights Workshop participants.

-The author spent 10 weeks as a Human Rights Intern with a development agency in Bougainville, Papua New Guinea.
-Here are the top three things which helped her obtain an internship—and helped her get the most out of it.
+The author spent ten weeks as a Human Rights Intern with a development agency in Bougainville, Papua New Guinea.
+Here are the top three things that helped her obtain an internship — and helped her get the most out of it.

 1. If You Cannot Find The Internship You Are Looking For, Create It For Yourself

-Unless you are really lucky, or are willing to pay to be part of a program which requires a fee, an internship will not be handed to you on a silver platter.
-Internships in some fields can be competitive, and pinning one down may require some proactivity on your part.
-For me, coming to the end of my MA in International Development, I knew there were a host of opportunities out there—but there were also hundreds of other students seeking those exact same opportunities.
-So that is why I decided to create my own instead.
+Unless you are fortunate or are willing to pay to be part of a program that requires a fee, you will not have an internship handed to you on a silver platter.
+Internships in some fields can be competitive, and pinning one down may require some proactivity.
+Coming to the end of my MA in International Development, I knew there were many opportunities out there — but hundreds of other students were also seeking those same opportunities.
+So, that is why I decided to create my own instead.

-I had been visiting my mom who was at the time volunteering in Bougainville, Papua New Guinea, when I decided to do some research on a university paper.
-This led to connections with a vanguard development agency, high on the list of organizations I wished to work for.
-When I decided to take the internship elective offered by my university, I got back in touch with those contacts and let them know what I was willing to offer as an intern.
-Because they had met me in person previously and knew I had been conducting research in the field, the necessary trust had been built.
-Together we planned a 10-week internship, which the director then officially approved.
+I had been visiting my mom, who was volunteering in Bougainville, Papua New Guinea when I decided to do some research on a university paper.
+My stay led to connections with a vanguard development agency, high on the list of organizations I wished to work for.
+When I decided to take the internship elective offered by my university, I got back in touch with those contacts and let them know what I would offer as an intern.
+Because they had met me in person and knew I had been conducting research in the field, I had already created the foundation for the necessary trust.
+Together, we planned a 10-week internship, which the director officially approved.

-The same proactivity helps once you have started your internship.
+The same proactive approach helps once you have started your internship.
 Since my internship was self-made, there was no set project for me to accomplish within the given timeframe.
 Though the lack of clarity around specific objectives can be scary, it does not have to be.
-Look for pre-existing initiatives which you can help support rather than starting your own.
+Look for pre-existing initiatives that you can help support rather than starting your own.

 Youth Human Rights Workshop session.